kevinmfreire/wheres_waldo/README.md

 python ner_model.py
 ```
 The output of the model is saved under `data/model_output/` as a `.json` and `.csv` file.
-* To observe how the model works on a single article and would like to search NAME, ORGANIZATION, and LOCATION mentioned in article then run:
+* To observe how the model works on a single article and would like to search NAME, ORGANIZATION, and LOCATION mentioned in the article then run:
 ```
 python main.py
 ```
 Once you run `main.py` it will ask you to place an NBC news article.
-Navigate to your NBC news article of interest and past the link on your CLI.
+Navigate to your NBC news article of interest and copy/paste the link on your CLI.
 It will then ask you to input an SQL search query for the NER extraction of the article.
 Following search query examples are:
 ```
 SELECT * FROM article